tomatohe/RL_class/README.md

 - Added 4 clock inputs to observation space (48 → 52 dimensions)

 ### 5. Stability Reward Shaping
+The original task only cared about forward speed.
+These penalties keep the robot upright and reduce unwanted bouncing or rolling.

 **What Changed:**
 Added 4 new penalty terms: